borenstein-lab/MetaLAFFA/README.md

     1. Starting from the cluster-specific section of the SGE template wrapper script:

         1. First, the script initializes the list of components that make up the command to submit the job to the cluster.
 On SGE, the basic submission command is `qsub`, but you'll want to change this to the correct submission command for your cluster.
-The second component of the base submission command is the name of the script to run for the cluster job.

         2. Next, there is some example processing for multi-core jobs.
 For the cluster where this was developed, multi-core jobs must request memory-per-core, rather than total memory for the job, so the script must calculate this.
 At the end of these calculations, the `qsub` command-line option for requesting multiple cores is added to the base submission command.